Cambridge Workers' Compensation

 Those injured on the job should notify their employer in order to initiate a workers’ comp claim for benefits.
 Workers may also complete Employee Claim - Form 110 and submit the form to the Department of Industrial Accidents.

 When an injury occurs as a direct result of work tasks, the employee or surviving family members should be entitled to coverage of medical bills as well as disability or death benefits.
-An attorney can provide assistance in making a claim, appealing a denial or resolving workers’ comp benefits disputes.
+A dedicated leal team can provide assistance in making a claim, appealing a denial or resolving workers’ comp benefits disputes.